jhsware/protoncms-permissions/README.md

     })

-We initialize the permissionUtility if we can already when the code is loaded.
+We preferably want to initialize the permissionUtility when the code is loaded.
 This way we can get a warning on startup if we have forgotten to define a permission that is used for this component.

 If the component doesn't know what type of permissions it requires until at runtime we can set this.permissions in this.getInitialState.